Legal

 Which lawful basis we rely on may affect your data protection rights, which include:

-- Right to data portability — you can ask that we transfer the information you gave us to another organisation, or to you.
+- Right to data portability, where processing is on the basis of consent or contract and is carried out by automated means, you can ask that we transfer the information you gave us to another organisation, or to you.

 Our lawful bases